How To Tell Age of Trane HVAC from Serial Number

 Trane Serial Number Location

-Finding the serial and model number of your Trane HVAC system can be very simple if you have a new unit.
+The location of the serial number on a Trane HVAC unit can vary depending on the model and type of equipment.
 Start by looking the model number in your owner’s manual or any other book that came with your unit or after installation.
 If you don’t happen to have them handy, you’ll also find them printed right on the unit.

 Look for the data tag or sticker plate on your unit.
 The data tag contains all of the detail information related to your unit.
 It includes model number, serial number, the ANSI rating, and more.